PredixDev/uaa-scripts/mgmt/README.md

 ```
 Output of this command should show default UAA zone configuration as well as any IdP configured in prior steps.

-##### 4. Optional Step if IdP configuration above needs to be updated
+##### 4. (Optional) If you need to update the existing IdP configuration
-If you didn't set up identity provider up front and you need to change some IdP configuration after it was initially provisioned you can use following update script:
+If you didn't set up identity provider up front and you need to change some IdP configuration after it was initially provisioned, you can use the following update script:

 ```code
 uaac target <UAA_SP_INSTANCE_URL>